Tclack88/blog/_posts/2019-09-27-climber-analysis.md

 > "Trad climbers spend too much time placing gear, and they have to carry so much weight"

-> "sport climbers get to focus on the climbing and don't have to worry about gear placement"
+> "Sport climbers get to focus on the climbing and don't have to worry about gear placement"

 > "Yeah, but sport climbers have no ethics, they spawn from the gym and inflate the grades"